Nutrition experts have egg on their faces. For years, public health policy has been to discourage consumption of saturated fat–or most any fat at all.

 Too many of the dietary recommendations of the past half century were based on belief rather than data.
 From the evils of eggs to the sins of sodium, simple public health messages have been shown time and again to be misleading.

 So what guidelines should you use to follow a healthful diet?
 We think the grandmothers got it right: real foods, lovingly prepared.
 It does take a little longer to cook from scratch rather than eating out of a package, but the taste and health benefits are big.
-To learn more about how to follow this type of healthy diet, you may be interested in our books, Recipes & Remedies and Favorite Foods (online at PeoplesPharmacy.com).
+To learn more about how to follow this type of healthy diet, you may be interested in our book, Recipes & Remedies (online at PeoplesPharmacy.com).